Sera Gamble: Television

 While working together on Aquarius, Gamble, John McNamara and Alexandra Cunningham formed the production company, Fabrication.
 Fabrication's current development slate includes adaptations of The Lizard Kings and The Persuaders.

 Gamble and Greg Berlanti co-created and executive produce the television adaptation of Caroline Kepnes's bestselling novel You.
-Currently, Gamble serves as the primary showrunner of the series.
+Gamble was the primary showrunner of the series.
 You was initially renewed for a second season by Lifetime before the first season aired.
 The first season of You began airing on Lifetime in September 2018, garnering positive reviews from the New York Times, New Yorker, and Los Angeles Times.
 On December 3, 2018, it was announced that the series would move to Netflix as a "Netflix Original" title, ahead of the premiere of the second season, after Lifetime reneged on the renewal deal.
 The second season was released exclusively on Netflix on December 26, 2019.
 On January 14, 2020, You was renewed for a third season by Netflix.
 The third season was released on October 15, 2021.
-In October 2021, ahead of the third season premiere, the series was renewed for a fourth season.
+In October 2021, ahead of the third-season premiere, the series was renewed for a fourth season.

 In January 2021, it was announced that Gamble and Berlanti would reunite to develop a television series based on the novel Providence by Kepnes for Peacock.